-If a student deems it appropriate to appeal a final course grade, the following grievance process must be followed:
+If a student believes he or she has produced the evidence noted above and therefore deems it appropriate to appeal a final course grade or an assignment or test grade, the grievance process outlined below must be followed:

-- 1. The student should seek a solution with the concerned instructor within six weeks of the end of the course. - 2.
-If there is no satisfactory resolution with the instructor, the review appeal must be made in writing to the contact below who will work with the Dean of the course to issue a ruling in writing to the student.
-Contact the Dean of Adult & Graduate Studies Daily Operations, care of Patricia Leggett, pleggett@okwu.edu - 3.
+- 1. A student who wishes to appeal a final course grade should seek a solution with the concerned instructor within two weeks of the posting of the final grade; a student who wishes to appeal an assignment or test grade should seek a solution within three business days of the professor recording the student's grade or returning the work to the student. - 2.
+If there is no satisfactory resolution with the instructor, the review appeal must be made in writing to the Dean of the course to issue a ruling in writing to the student. - 3.
 If that appeal is not satisfactorily resolved, the final appeal may be pursued with the Office of Academic Affairs.
 The Chief Academic Officer will seek a resolution or may refer the matter to an ad hoc committee on academic standards.
 The decision of the Chief Academic Officer, or the ad hoc committee if so empowered, is the final word in this grievance process.